 The commissioning authority shall provide a copy of the commissioning report to the Cospas-Sarsat Secretariat for permanent retention.
-In the case of the MSG SAR payload, the commissioning authority will provide copies of all test results and commissioning reports to
+In the case of the MSG and MTG SAR payloads, the commissioning authority will provide copies of all test results and commissioning reports to EUMETSAT.

-EUMETSAT.
 The Secretariat will provide copies of the report to Cospas-Sarsat Participants upon request.